makeabhishek/ML_learning_from_beginning/README.md

 Optimization (step 5) is used to tune the parameters of the NN architechture (step 3) to minimize loss funciton (step 4), averaged over training data (step 2).

+For a better understanding of ML as an engineer, I think we should follow this route,
+1. Python Basics
+2. Machine Learning (Classical)
+3. Deep learning
+4. Data Analysis
+5. Physics Informed Neural Network (PINNS)
+6. Software Engineering